Yousef al-Kalabi

-Yousef al-Kalabi (يوسف الكلابي) is an Iraqi politician, Leading member of Badr Organization and Security spokesman for Popular Mobilization Forces.
+Yousef al-Kalabi (يوسف الكلابي) is an Iraqi politician, and leading member of Badr Organization and Security spokesman for Popular Mobilization Forces.

 Bio

 al-Kalabi, born in Baghdad 1978, is an Iraqi politician and former Assistant to the Deputy Chairman of the Popular Mobilization Forces for Combatant Affairs, Chairman of the committee to Commemorate the Tikrit Massacre.He entered the Iraqi elections as a candidate for the Fatah Alliance.
-He is a Leading member of Badr Organization and Security spokesman for Popular Mobilization Forces.
+He is a leading member of Badr Organization and Security spokesman for Popular Mobilization Forces.